Explore Jobs

 55 March Ave.

-I’m writing to recommend Donovan Lopez for the Manager position at Retail Co.
-As Donovan’s previous supervisor, who worked with him for over 7 years, I know he is highly qualified for a position in your kitchen.
+I am writing to recommend Donovan Lopez for the Manager position at Retail Co.
+Having worked with Donovan for over seven years as his supervisor, I can confidently affirm his qualifications for this role.

-Without hesitation, I am happy to recommend Donovan for this position, as I know he would be an amazing asset to your team.
+I wholeheartedly recommend Donovan for this position, as I know he would significantly enhance your team.
 If you have any questions, please feel free to contact me at tmoore@mail.com or (222) 222-2222.

 Sincerely,